alwinruby/1Z0-815/Glossary/A_to_B.md

 **Array** - homogenous data structure implemented in Java as objects.
 Arrays store one or more of a specific type and provide indexed access to the store.

 **Automatic variables** - Also called method local or stock variables.
 Automatic variables that are declared within a method and discarded when the method has completed.

+**Base class** - A base is a class that has been extended.
+If class D extends class B, class B is the base class of class D.

+**Blocked state** - A thread that is waiting for a resource, such as a lock, to become available

+**Boolean expression** -  An expression that results in a value of *true* or *false*,  Typically, this involves a companion (e.g. _x_ > 2) or a boolean condition such as (_x_ < 5 && y > 3), but can also involve a method with a boolean return type.

+**boolean primitives** - A primitive _boolean_ value can be defined only as either _true_ or _false_.